This breathtaking Bookshelf Nativity Scene is an amazing family tradition for Christmas!

 If you look closer, you’ll see the traditional nativity scene front and center at the bottom near the Christmas tree, rising into a Christmas village in the mountains.
 The whole thing is actually bigger than the Christmas tree!

-My friend’s mom crafted this DIY nativity scene, and generously shared the how-to so you can recreate this in your own home, or find inspiration for your own!
+My sister-in-law’s mom crafted this DIY nativity scene, and generously shared the how-to along with the video so you can recreate this in your own home, or find inspiration for your own!

-This would be an awesome Christmas tradition to start with your family — you could collect new pieces and add to it each year!
+This bookshelf nativity scene would be an awesome Christmas tradition to start with your family — you could collect new pieces and add to it each year!

 - Cardboard boxes